vcmerritt/nextcloud/README.md

 **Open NextCloud in a web browser**
 <br>
 Navigate to the NextCloud server using the IP Address obtained above, and finish the configuration by supplying the details requested.
+Make sure you specify /mnt/data as the data directory.
+This directory can be an ISCSI mount, NFS, or another local disk / virtual disk or if you are just testing you can leave it on the same volume as NextCloud (for testing only).

 ```
 http://IPADDRofNextCloudServer/nextcloud